U.S. regulators to more closely monitor advanced driver safety systems

 The vehicle lost the Consumer Reports designation in May after NHTSA said it would no longer be labeled as having some advanced safety features following Tesla’s decision to remove radar sensors from its safety systems.

-Reporting by Ben Klayman in DetroitEditing by Chizu Nomiyama and Bill Berkrot
+Reporting by Ben Klayman in DetroitEditing by Bill Berkrot and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.